-- 8 Co-generation strategies (Columns [3], [4] and [6]) generally show higher CO2 for - 9 BC Hydro than the CCGT strategy (Column [5]).
-One observation that needs - mentioning is that BC Hydro's share of GHG production is not necessarily aligned - with GHG emissions from the overall FN/HRB region.
-While co-generation strategies - show higher CO2 than the CCGT strategy, much of the increase is because of a - transfer of GHG liability from the host processing plant to BC Hydro's co-generation - plant.
-The co-generation plants are less efficient for electricity production (thus - higher CO2 venting) than CCGTs, and make up the efficiency gain by heat sales, - which reduce the GHG produced at the host processing plant.
+Co-generation strategies (Columns [3], [4] and [6]) generally show higher CO2 for 3 mentioning is that BC Hydro's share of GHG production is not necessarily aligned 5 with GHG emissions from the overall FN/HRB region.
+While co-generation strategies 6 show higher CO2 than the CCGT strategy, much of the increase is because of a 7 transfer of GHG liability from the host processing plant to BC Hydro's co-generation 8 plant.
+The co-generation plants are less efficient for electricity production (thus 9 higher CO_2 venting) than CCGTs, and make up the efficiency gain by heat sales, 10 which reduce the GHG produced at the host processing plant.
+11